vguleaev/vguleaev.dev/src/content/blog/how-i-learned-python-as-javascript-dev.md

     return a + b
 ```

-In Python there is also `lambda` keyword for one line functions.
+In Python there is also a `lambda` keyword for one line functions.

 ```python
 add = lambda a, b : a + b
 add(1,2) # 3
 ```

-**Note**: In Python number of arguments passed to the function should match the number of parameters defined.
+**Note**: In Python the number of arguments passed to the function should match the number of parameters defined.
 Otherwise it will be an error! 💥

 ## Loops